fox-archives/dockerized-mars/readme.md

 If you have not used Docker, you can still use this setup easily because all the necessary commands are encapsulated in a shell script.

-If you are on GNU/Linux, this will only work if you are running an Xorg display server on your host machine.
-(Wayland and Mir are not supported)

 ## Notes

 Rather than specificing mount points and the similar in a `docker-compose.yml` (requiring installation of `docker-compose`), I opted for using a shell script to build and run containers from the Docker image.

+Also, if you are on GNU/Linux, this will only work if you are running an Xorg display server on your host machine.
+(Wayland and Mir are not supported)

 ## Setup